vatsalkesarwani/Academic-Projects/Web data management & xml (CSE 5335)/Programming assignment 6/Examples/README.md

 * DEPARTMENT.DTD : [The DTD document used in Java](http://lambda.uta.edu/cse5335/spring14/examples/department.dtd) (the DTD of the document).

 **Note:** these examples express a simple query in XPath, DOM, and SAX using Java.

+**Usage Instructions:**

+* Download and put all these files in a folder
+* Use the following command to compile the java programs: javac Sample.java
+* Use the following command to run the java programs: java Sample